The open past in an indeterministic physics: Can the past be open?

 Since the amount of information is bounded, while time passes the finiteness of the information requires some past information to be erased.
 This would mean that the past as well could become open again as the amount of information of which event caused the earliest in time recorded event forces it to be erased.
 Having lost information about the propensities of the past event, it remains only to assign equal weight to the alternative ``potential'' past events (which we may call ``random past causal connections'' rather than propensities because they do not evolve anymore and never actualize, see Fig. \ref{pastfut}).
 This leads to the concept of open past, that is, not all the propositions formulated at present about past times are determinate; for instance, the question ``\emph{was} the event E at time $t_j$ caused by the event C at time $t_i < t_j$?'' is in general neither true nor false for times $t_i$ sufficiently far away in the past (i.e. for some $t_i<< t_0$, where $t_0$ is the present time).
 Note, however, that this construction maintains the desirable asymmetry between past and future in a fundamentally indeterministic theory.\footnote{This thus departs from the proposal to Ref. \cite{markosian}, in which it is argued that the openness of the past results from both indeterministic and time-symmetric nature of the laws of physics.} Both the past and the future are thus indeterminate, and yet we can know more about the past and less about the future as our intuition and experience suggest.
 Note that this is in agreement with what also Dummet had in mind (and, although with another basic construction, \L ukasiewicz too), namely that the set of past events remain fixed and once time passes the propensities associated with a collection of $n$ mutually exclusive events become homogeneous, i.e. $1/n$.\footnote{The transition from a determinate past to a fully random connection can happen as a sudden jump or have a smother transition that passes through intermediate biased random connections.
-We leave this distinction as an open question in our model.} Since which one of the possible events has happened is \emph{now} totally random, the information content is zero and this remote past can be considered fundamentally erased, in the same sense that the remote future (i.e. those events that have a totally random propensity associated with them) is fully indeterminate.\footnote{A possible alternative would be to consider a dynamical set of events, such that an event that has a totally random propensity associated is not considered as ``existing''.}
+We leave this distinction as an open question in our model.} Since which one of the possible events has happened is \emph{now} totally random, the information content is zero and this remote past can be considered fundamentally erased, in the same sense that the remote future (i.e. those events that have a totally random propensity associated with them) is fully indeterminate.\footnote{A possible alternative would be to consider a dynamical set of events, such that an event that has a totally random propensity associated is not considered as ``existing''.} Worth noticing is the position of certain authors, notably D. Albert \cite{albert}, who have criticized the possibility of basing the distinction between past and future on \emph{records}.
+This relies on the argument that independently of how much redundancy of information allegedly about the past (i.e. records) one can observe at present, it is always possible to account for it by statistical fluctuations.
+Albert proposes instead the concept of \emph{intervention}, that is, the belief that the future counterfactually depends on present choices while the past does not (this is so because Albert considers an underlying deterministic description, therefore one can only imagine possible different worlds where a choice could have differed from the actual one).
+Our model, on the other hand, presupposes the existence of genuinely indeterministic (yet causally related) events and this naturally provides a direction of time.
+The information about the past --the records in Albert's jargon-- has the same nature of the information about the future, namely both encode the propensities that relate causes and effects.
+The asymmetry does not arise from different statuses granted to past and future but rather from the amount of information required to encode the causal connection about the past and about the future, respectively.